The relationship between sex and alcohol has always been a hot topic across all media circles.

 A person loses his/her ability to monitor and control their behaviour when under the influence of alcohol.
 Eventually, the individual develops a “who cares?” attitude, which results in lots of reckless actions, especially during sex.

-One may decide to have unprotected sex, anal sex, or even oral sex, all which may lead to contracting and spreading STIs.
+One may decide to have unprotected sex, anal sex, or even oral sex, all of which may lead to contracting and spreading STIs.

 While they might not care at that particular moment, they’ll start caring and regretting after the alcohol wears off.